RobinSetsuna/Code-Warehouse/Football-Club/README.md

 # Football-Club
 This console project developed with Visual Studio is for my C++ course.
 I accomplished it individually in my sophomore year.<br/>
-Mainly practiced oject-oriented C++ and socket programming.
+Mainly practiced object-oriented C++ and socket programming.